defi-wonderland/op-handbook/docs/interoperability/messaging-protocol.md

 This means message passing in the Superchain is node-mediated.
 The EVM only enforces **local validation**, but the cross-chain part is coordinated by the **consensus node software**.

 Interop only works if the node is configured to watch other chains, and knows how to validate their logs.
+The Identifier.timestamp is compared to the destination block’s timestamp during execution to ensure ordering is preserved.
+This prevents messages from being predeclared for future blocks or replayed in unintended contexts.

 ## Access Lists